luminousrobots/RoASt-Configuration-Wizard/README.md

 ### What are Initial Configurations?

+Initial configurations refer to the initial positions of the robots.

-- **Essential configurations**: Validate where robots are far from obstacles
+- **Essential configurations**: Initial configuration where it is achievable from the base algorithm
-- **Non-essential configurations**: Complete validation coverage
+- **Non-essential configurations**: Initial configuration where it is not achievable from the base algorithm
 - Together they guarantee the algorithm is locally defined

 ### How to Create